hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `event_trigger` - (Optional) A source that fires events in response to a condition in another service.
 Structure is [documented below](#nested_event_trigger).
 Cannot be used with `trigger_http`.

 * `trigger_http` - (Optional) Boolean variable.
 Any HTTP request (of a supported type) to the endpoint will trigger function execution.
 Supported HTTP request types are: POST, PUT, GET, DELETE, and OPTIONS.
 Endpoint is returned as `https_trigger_url`.
 Cannot be used with `event_trigger`.

+* `https_trigger_security_level` - (Optional) The security level for the function.
+The following options are available:

+    * `SECURE_ALWAYS` Requests for a URL that match this handler that do not use HTTPS are automatically redirected to the HTTPS URL with the same path.
+Query parameters are reserved for the redirect.
+    * `SECURE_OPTIONAL` Both HTTP and HTTPS requests with URLs that match the handler succeed without redirects.
+The application can examine the request to determine which protocol was used and respond accordingly.

 * `ingress_settings` - (Optional) String value that controls what traffic can reach the function.
 Allowed values are `ALLOW_ALL`, `ALLOW_INTERNAL_AND_GCLB` and `ALLOW_INTERNAL_ONLY`.
 Check [ingress documentation](https://cloud.google.com/functions/docs/networking/network-settings#ingress_settings) to see the impact of each settings value.
 Changes to this field will recreate the cloud function.